Do you want to create a WordPress splash page?

-If you don’t have an email marketing provider yet, don’t worry.
+Don’t worry if you don’t have an email marketing provider yet.

 Instead, you can use SeedProd’s built-in subscriber management dashboard.
-Whenever someone subscribes via your splash page, their details are stored automatically in your WordPress website.
+Whenever someone subscribes via your splash page, their details are stored automatically on your WordPress website.

 You can see them by visiting SeedProd » Subscribers from your WordPress dashboard.